cherubrock-seb/PrMers/README.md

 - The long modular exponentiation is split into blocks of size B.
 - We do NOT validate after every block: a full check costs ~B modular ops.
-- Instead, we validate every √B blocks.
-With p ≈ 192,000,000, B = 13,856 ⇒ √B ≈ 118 checks.
+- Instead, we validate after approximately T seconds (default: T = 180 s ≈ 3 minutes).
 - Two running products are kept:
   • a rolling product for the current progress
   • a reference product saved at the last verified boundary
-- After √B blocks, we recompute the expected product for that span and compare.
+- After T seconds worth of work (~B × checkpasslevel iterations), we recompute the expected product and compare.
 - If equal, we advance the “last-correct” marker and continue; if not, we roll back to the last verified state.
 - All state needed to restart (rolling product, last-correct product, indices i/j) is persisted so a crash resumes exactly at the last verified checkpoint.